 Second, we test whether other propaganda by the Nazis could confound our main findings.
-Table A.13 shows that our estimates for direct and indirect exposure remain largely unchanged when controlling for distance to any of the Hitler speeches held in Hamburg and its surroundings.20 Figure A.14 and Table A.15 show that distance to the two treatment marches is unrelated to the number of Nazi rallies held in Hamburg.
+Table A.12 shows that our estimates for direct and indirect exposure remain largely unchanged when controlling for distance to any of the Hitler speeches held in Hamburg and its surroundings.27 Figure A.15 and Table A.14 show that distance to the two treatment marches is unrelated to the number of Nazi rallies held in Hamburg.
 The Nazi Party also staged a large march in February 1933, after its "seizure of power".
 We digitize the marching route and repeat our analysis.
-We find no significant effects (Table A.12, Panel B, cols.
+We find no significant effects (Table A.11, Panel B, cols.
 4-6).
-This is in line with our conceptual framework - the marches "worked" before the Nazis were in power because marches were one of the few forms of propaganda available to the party.21 Once Hitler was Chancellor, and radio and other media could be used for propaganda (Adena et al. 2015), the marches had no additional effect - highlighting the importance of public demonstrations for the rise of extremist movements and groups while still in opposition, but not thereafter.
+This is in line with our conceptual framework - the marches "worked" before the Nazis were in power because marches were one of the few forms of propaganda available to the party and provided novel information on their organizational capacity.28 Once Hitler was Chancellor, and radio and other media could be used for propaganda (Adena et al. 2015), the marches had no additional effect - highlighting the importance of public demonstrations for the rise of extremist movements and groups while